The Good Home Inquiry

 Commissioned by the Centre for Ageing Better, the Inquiry is led by an independent panel and chaired by David Orr CBE.

-The Good Home Inquiry is commissioned and supported by Ageing Better and independently chaired by David Orr CBE.
-He is joined by a panel of three leading experts – Lord Victor Adebowale CBE, Vidhya Alakeson, and Pat Ritchie CBE – bringing a diverse range of experience and expertise to the Inquiry.
+The Inquiry, launched in July 2020, will run until autumn 2021.
+Inquiry Chair, David Orr CBE, is joined by a panel of three leading experts – Lord Victor Adebowale CBE, Vidhya Alakeson, and Pat Ritchie CBE – bringing a diverse range of experience and expertise.